cscrivner/coltanscrivner.com/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Most Recent Publication" subtitle = ""
+title = "Most Recent Publications" subtitle = ""

 [content]